HDFGroup/hsds/docs/docker_install.rst

 Export environment variables as shown in "Sample .bashrc" below.

 1. Install Docker and docker-compose if necessary (see "Docker Setup" below)
-2. Create a bucket for HSDS, using aws cli tools, aws management console, or minio webapp
+2. Create a bucket for HSDS, using aws cli tools or aws management console
 3. Get project source code: `$ git clone https://github.com/HDFGroup/hsds`
 4. Go to admin/config directory: `$ cd hsds/admin/config`
 5. Copy the file "passwd.default" to "passwd.txt".
 Add any usernames/passwords you wish